 IAT also run a women’s prison ministry at the Black Sea 74th prison.
 Our prison ministry is at the heart of IAT philosophy and looks to provide both spiritual and practical needs.
 We believe that everyone deserves a second chance.
 Many of the women enter prison for serious offences and some have children, under the age of four, with them or give birth while serving sentences.
 The prison receives no government funding for child care needs.
 IAT has set up a kindergarten and supports the children’s laundry department by providing washing and drying machines and good quality washing powder on a regular basis.
 We also provide clothing, footwear, toys and even small pets for the children.
 Local church ministers and volunteers provide Bible teaching and worship services while also arranging social outings for the children to the zoo, sea side, park and dedicated play areas to help improve the quality of life and the personal development of the children.

 Odessa detention facility №21.
 This is a place where the criminals go while on remand awaiting sentence.
-International Aid Trust Ukraine works with women, minors, former policemen, political and life-term prisoners.
+IAT Ukraine works with women, minors, former policemen, political and life-term prisoners.
 Sometimes they can be help for years before trial.
 This building has a very dark history from the Communist days when untold numbers of Christians and political prisoners were tortured and executed there.
 Now it is a place where the gospel is preached and new lives begin.